lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

    KeyPurposeId  ::=  OBJECT IDENTIFIER
 ~~~

 As described in {{RFC5280}}, the EKU extension may, at the option of the certificate issuer, be either critical or non-critical.
-The inclusion of KeyPurposeIds id-kp-configSigning, id-kp-trustanchorconfigSigning, id-kp-updateSigning, and id-kp-safetyCommunication in a certificate indicates that the public key encoded in the certificate has been certified for the following usages:
+The inclusion of KeyPurposeIds id-kp-configSigning, id-kp-trustanchorconfigSigning, id-kp-updatePackageSigning, and id-kp-safetyCommunication in a certificate indicates that the public key encoded in the certificate has been certified for the following usages:

 * id-kp-configSigning